tugrulates/blog/research.md

 # Research

-I want my publications available to everyone.
+I want my publications to be available to everyone.
 You can find them here.

 ## Master's Thesis